gojek/kingsly/README.md

 <p align="center">
   <a href="https://travis-ci.org/gojekfarm/kingsly"><img src="https://travis-ci.org/gojekfarm/kingsly.svg?branch=master" alt="Build Status"></img></a>
 </p>

-An attempt to automate SSL certs management
+An attempt to automate SSL certs management.
+This Cert manager helps generate SSL certs, renews them automatically (WIP: #1) and tracks if the client has the updated certs (WIP: #2)

+#### Assumptions

+- The FQDN points to a public IP address
+- An FQDN points to only one IP address

 ## Dev Setup